polimi-cmls-23/group5-hw-ID-Algorhythmics/readme.md

 ```
 2. Open the address shown in console.
 3. Open the files in /supercollider in SuperCollider and run relative codes.
+4. Follow the instructions on website and enjoy.